Arit143/mytube-ui/README.md

 ```

-Fire up with `npm start` to start the browser and navigate to http://localhost:3000 to see the components in action.
+Fire up with `yarn start` to start the browser and navigate to http://localhost:3000 to see the components in action.

 ## Packages